scalespeeder/XMCs-DayZ-CHERNARUS-East-Coast-Oil-Rig-and-Skalisky-Ship-Wreck-PC-and-Console-Community-Server-Files/readme.txt

 BIG THANKS TO: XMC

-His Orginal Gothub, with the Oil Rig Spawning South of Chernogorsk: https://github.com/XMC-Cross/XMCs-Oil-Rig
+His Orginal Github, with the Oil Rig Spawning South of Chernogorsk: https://github.com/XMC-Cross/XMCs-Oil-Rig

 Many Thanks To Inclement Dab for his amazing DayZ Editor that makes this all possible: https://steamcommunity.com/sharedfiles/filedetails/?id=2250764298